gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *BZZZP!*
 *BZZZP!*
 The mayor fired her zap gun twice, then swore.
-"It's out of charge!
+"Damn thing's out of charge!
-You have to slow them down!"
+Leaf-you gotta slow 'em down!"

-Shaper Leaf nodded grimly.
+Commander Leaf nodded grimly.
-He braced his feet,
-closed his eyes,
-and swept his arms in a circle.
+He pulled up his sweaters' sleeves, braced his feet, and swept his arms in a circle.
-The earth split in a ragged arc in front of the cargo hauler.
+The earth split in a ragged arc in front of the cargo hauler as the sonics on his arms fired.

-The tortoise went down on his knees, head bowed, clearly exhausted.
+The tortoise went down on one knee, clearly exhausted.
 A goat dropped her pike and tried to help him up.